 If only it were that simple.
-The obscure Ms. Vorse plied her trade in an era when the only thing between the writer whose seat was on the chair and the typewriter or notebook on the desk was the dreaded blank page.
+Ms. Vorse plied her trade in an era when the only thing between the writer whose seat was on the chair and the typewriter or notebook on the desk was the dreaded blank page.
 Now, that dreaded blank page is on the computer screen, and behind it, the entire universe on the web, seducing you with endless distractions.

 It’s hard to quantify whether it’s more difficult to be disciplined now, when there are infinite ways to procrastinate than it was one hundred or two hundred years ago.
 If inclined to dawdle, a literary woman in the 19th century could just as easily have found a myriad of reasons to avoid writing.
 There were chickens to be plucked, babies to be swaddled, and infirm elderly parents to attend to.

 Discipline: One day and one page at a time